Lanrayyy/Hello-world/README.md

 # Hello-world
-Hello this is my first guy repo.
+Hello this is my first git repo.
 I hope to know more about navigating GitHub.
 Ciao